billfitzgerald/infosec-primer/testing_scenarios.md

 #### E9.3.1.3 Leaking Student Information

-In the example shown below, a request for student name information to be used in a class roster display also returns the student's userID, password hash and gender.
+In the example shown below, a request for student name information to be used in a class-roster display also returns the student's user ID, password hash, and gender.

 <div align="center">
 <figure>
   <img alt="Returning more information than needed" src="images/image69.png" width="531.50" height="150.76" title="Returning more information than needed">
     <br>
-  <figcaption>Image Caption: Returning more information than needed.</figcaption>
+  <figcaption>Image Caption: Returning more information than needed</figcaption>
 </figure>
 </div>

 #### E9.3.1.4 Leaking Full Name, School, State, and User ID

-Here, an application displays the first name, school name and state of a "daily winner".
+Here, an application displays the first name, school name, and state of a "daily winner."

 <div align="center">
 <figure>
   <img alt="Student name displayed on screen" src="images/image84.png" width="299.50" height="65.87" title="Student name displayed on screen">
     <br>
-  <figcaption>Image Caption: Student name displayed on screen.</figcaption>
+  <figcaption>Image Caption: Student name displayed on-screen</figcaption>
 </figure>
 </div>

-However, the data request visible in the proxy also returns the student's last name and numeric userid.
+However, the data request visible in the proxy also returns the student's last name and numeric user ID.

 <div align="center">
 <figure>